-- a.
-What changes would you make to your instruction-for the whole class and/or for students who need greater support or challenge-to better support student learning of the central focus (e.g., missed opportunities)? - Consider the variety of young adolescent learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students). - Why do you think these changes would improve young adolescent learning?
-Support your explanation with evidence of young adolescent learning AND principles from theory and/or research, including young adolescent development.
+a.
+What changes would you make to your instruction-for the whole class and/or for students who need greater support or challenge-to better support student learning of the central focus (e.g., missed opportunities)?
+Consider the variety of learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students).

+Why do you think these changes would improve student learning?
+Support your explanation with evidence of student learning AND principles from theory and/or research.